huggingface/optimum-habana/examples/text-generation/README.md

 ```

 > [!NOTE]
-> Please add the flags ENABLE_LB_BUNDLE_ALL_COMPUTE_MME=0 ENABLE_EXPERIMENTAL_FLAGS=1 for Llama 3.1-405B stability issues.
+> Please add the flags ENABLE_LB_BUNDLE_ALL_COMPUTE_MME=0 ENABLE_EXPERIMENTAL_FLAGS=1 for Llama 3.1-405B[bf16] 2048/2048 tokens stability issues.
 Please note this is a workaround for the current release only.

 To run Deepseek-R1-BF16 inference on 16 Gaudi3 cards (2 nodes) use the following command.
 Ensure you replace the hostfile parameter with the appropriate file.
 Sample hostfile reference [here](https://github.com/huggingface/optimum-habana/blob/main/examples/multi-node-training/hostfile)
 ```bash